deniprobow/auction/README.md

 - ReactBootstrap for themed and styling
 - NestJs for rest-api backend scripting
 - Mysql Maria Db for database

+# Rest-Api
+For the rest-api you can using script in folder rest-api-nestjs with mysql maria db inside database folder.

 # Sample Account
 You can use this account for sample, or you can create new account with register feature.